GitLiveApp/GitLive/_docs/setup.md

 ## As a team member

-Given that the Admin of your repository has followed the instructions as in the [setup guide for administrators](/docs/admin), an individual team member needs to authenticate with his repository hosting service.
-Open the cloned repository in your IDE and authenticate with your repository hosting service as demonstrated in the [setup guide for team members](/docs/teammember).
+Given that the Admin of your repository has followed the instructions as in the [setup guide for administrators(Cloud Repository Hosting Services)](/docs/admin) or the [setup guide for administrators (GitLab Self-Hosted Repository)](/docs/admin-self-hosted) , an individual team member needs to authenticate themselves.
+To do this, you must open the cloned repository in your IDE and authenticate with your repository hosting service as demonstrated in the [setup guide for team members](/docs/teammember).